-Click again to return the button to its original color and return the LAN status indicator to steady on.
+Click the ID button again to return the button to its original color and return the LAN status indicator to steady on.

-Review LAN trigger events in the event log
+Review events in the event log

 The event log records all LXI events that the instrument generates and receives.
-You can view the event log using any command interface or the embedded web interface.
 The log includes the following information:

-- The EventID column shows the event identifier that generated the event. - The System Timestamp column displays the seconds and nanoseconds when the event occurred. - The Data column displays the text of the event message. - The Refresh button clears the existing data and updates the information on the screen with the most recent information from the instrument.
+- The EventID column, which shows the event identifier that generated the event. - The System Timestamp column, which displays the seconds and nanoseconds when the event occurred. - The Data column, which displays the text of the event message.

+To clear the event log and update the information on the screen, click the Refresh button.